dlwicksell/nodem/README.md

 In that case, you will have to build from source.
 First, open up the file binding.gyp (the build specification file), and edit the line that contains the string, GTM_VERSION, to the version of GT.M that you are running.
-You can find out what version of GT.M you are running by invoking GT.M in direct mode.
-E.g.
+You can find out what version of GT.M you are running by invoking GT.M in direct mode, e.g.

     $ mumps -direct
     GTM>write $zversion